-So you’ll likely have a minimum of two months from the first notice to the date the court orders the sale to take place.
-You’ll have at least double that amount of time if you decide to oppose the foreclosure in court.
+Even if you don’t contest the foreclosure action, the sale usually won’t take place until at least a month after the judge issues the foreclosure order.
+So you’ll have at least a couple of months from the first notice of the case to the date the court orders the sale to take place.
+You’ll probably have at least double that amount of time if you decide to oppose the foreclosure in court.

-You can probably count on at least 30 days’ notice before the sale.
+You can probably count on at least 30 days’ notice before the foreclosure sale after the first official notice.
 In most states, you’ll get a couple of months.
-Check your state’s law in our Summary of State Foreclosure Laws to find out the precise amount of notice you are entitled to.
+Check your state’s law in our Summary of State Foreclosure Laws to learn the process in your state.

 Foreclosure procedures and timelines are different in each state.
 To learn exactly what type of notice you’ll receive and how long a foreclosure will take in your state and particular circumstances, consult with a local foreclosure attorney.